Learning to Think Fast and Slow for Visual Language Models: Conclusion

 \section{Conclusion}

-In this paper, we propose a System 1+2 thinking VLM named DualMindVLM.
-The model is learned by first predicting thinking mode labels on the training data and then leveraging these labels to develop dual-mode thinking through RL.
-The results on six challenging multimodal reasoning benchmarks show that DualMindVLM achieves performance on par with state-of-the-art visual reasoning models while using much less tokens on average.
-We hope the findings shared in this work can inspire future research on developing reasoning models that better mirror human cognitive thinking.
+In this paper, we propose DualMindVLM, a System~1+2 thinking VLM that develops dual thinking modes derived from the model's inherent length prior.
+By anchoring and reinforcing distinct reasoning patterns through RL, our approach eliminates the need for external supervision.
+Experimental results on six challenging multimodal reasoning benchmarks show that DualMindVLM achieves performance on par with state-of-the-art visual reasoning models while using substantially fewer tokens on average.
+We hope this work encourages future research on developing more efficient and controllable reasoning paradigms for vision-language models.